TooFuW/ChromeExtension_ChessComHelper/README.md

 # ChessComHelper

-Version: 1.2.1
+Version: 1.2.2

-ChessComHelper is a Chrome extension that highlights the threatened pieces on Chess.com.
-Whenever a piece is in danger of being captured, it will be highlighted in red for better visibility and analysis during the game.
+ChessComHelper is a Chrome extension designed to assist players in learning and improving their understanding of chess by highlighting threatened pieces on Chess.com.
+This tool is intended to enhance training and practice sessions by making it easier to recognize threats on the board, whether you're playing against bots or practicing with friends.

 ## Features

-- Automatically highlights attacked pieces on Chess.com.
+- Automatically highlights pieces that are being threatened on Chess.com, improving board awareness and helping players recognize potential captures.
-- Improves understanding of threats on the board.
+- Ideal for use in training games and practice scenarios, enhancing your ability to spot threats and develop stronger defensive and offensive strategies.
-- Works with live games on Chess.com.
+- Works seamlessly with casual games against bots or friends on Chess.com.
-- Option to disable or enable the extension in the popup window.
+- Option to disable or enable the extension via the popup window for flexibility during training.
-- Option to choose your color for the current game.
+- Option to choose your color for the current game in the extension popup.

 - The extension DOES NOT take into account the En Passant rule.

+## Important Note

+This extension is intended for training and educational purposes only.
+It is recommended for use in casual games against bots or for analysis with friends to improve your chess skills.
+It is not designed for competitive play and should not be used in official or ranked games to maintain fairness.

 ## Installation